 - Not following multiple traffic laws.
 It is not uncommon for sober drivers to accidentally break a traffic law once in a while.
 However, if you see a motorist breaking multiple traffic laws, like running red lights and failing to use turn signals, he or she may be drunk.

 - Stopping and starting abruptly.
-As a DUI accident lawyer in Alexandria, VA can confirm, drunk drivers may also stop and start randomly.
+Drunk drivers may also stop and start randomly.
 For example, if you see a driver stopped for a long time at a red light, he or she could have fallen asleep behind the wheel.

 - Driving late at night.
 Most drunk driving accidents occur later at night.
 Therefore, if it is possible, you should avoid driving too late at night.
 If you stick to driving during daylight hours, you will be less likely to encounter drunk drivers.